versaprav1/APP-Calories/replit.md

 - ✅ Updated Settings page with organized categories and modern UI
 - ✅ Redesigned Account page with profile header and quick actions
 - ✅ Applied consistent modern design across all major app pages
+- ✅ Fixed button sizing and alignment issues across entire application
+- ✅ Standardized button heights, text sizes, and spacing for consistency
+- ✅ Updated all form elements to use proper sizing and alignment
+- ✅ Applied uniform design standards to all workout tracking pages

 ### Previous Development
 - ✅ Full database integration with PostgreSQL and Drizzle ORM